Is Spondylosis causing my neck or back pain?

 Substances such as alcohol, tobacco, or unhealthy foods can all negatively affect the health of the spine, leading to premature or accelerated degradation.

 Family history can also be an important tool in planning for spinal health.
-If we know that we are susceptible to spondylosis from its presence in our immediate family, then we can be proactive and take protective measures to safeguard our spine.
-Talking to a medical professional before problems emerge may seem unnecessary, but doing so can actually improve your lifelong spine health.
+If we know that we are susceptible to spondylosis from its presence in our immediate family, we can take protective measures to safeguard our spine.
+Talking to a medical professional before problems emerge may seem unnecessary.
+But, doing so can actually improve your lifelong spine health.

 Spondylosis Treatment Options